rahpaere/outcomes/programming-outcomes.md

     -   Detect and handle exceptional conditions within a program. *by return type, exceptions, etc*
--   Modify a program's source to add or subtract features, modify it to work in another environment, etc. *maintenance*
+-   Modify a program's source to add or subtract features, modify it to work in another environment, etc. *maintenance* *does this belong in justification?*
 -   Justify the way a program is decomposed, by analyzing an existing set of modules to describe its benefits and drawbacks, by arguing for why a decomposition was designed the way it was, and by improving a decomposition when warranted. *describe some strategies, such as separation of concerns, Parnas, tussle, etc*

-### Communicate programming challenges among humans using source code and documentation.

--   Use language reference documentation and tutorials.
--   Value consistent programming style.
--   Consistently use a personal programming style.
--   Be able to adapt programming style to a group project.
--   Explain requirements, design decisions, and coding decisions, in internal comments, in external documentation, and in conversation with people.
+*formal reasoning seems to be missing*

-### Represent and manipulate information related to a real-world problem domain in the context of a computer program.
+### Represent a real-world problem domain within a program.

 -   Distinguish a value, a location that stores a value, and an identifier that names a location or value.